 But rest easy.
 At Smokey Mo’s, we temp all of our meats to ensure your health and safety.

-Visit Smokey Mo’s for the Best Smoked Chicken in Texas!
-With locations throughout Central Texas including San Antonio, New Braunfels, Georgetown, Round Rock, and more – delicious BBQ is never far off.
+Visit Smokey Mo’s for the best-smoked chicken in Texas!
+With locations throughout Central Texas including San Antonio, New Braunfels, Georgetown, Round Rock, and beyond – delicious BBQ is never far off.
 And be sure to check out our favorite appetizer recipes and tips for smoking brisket on your home grill!